-Roz Wade, Education Officer at the Museum of Zoology, writes:
+Roz Wade, Interpretation and Learning Officer at the Museum of Zoology, writes:

 The Museum of Zoology is a teaching museum, set up to teach our undergraduate students about animal form, diversity and evolution.
 One of the things visitors remember and comment on is the number of skeletons – in the lower gallery, our mammal displays are predominantly skeletons rather than stuffed animals.
 You can see so much from a skeleton about how the animals are put together and function that you can’t get from looking at a stuffed and mounted skin.
 And also there is something rather spooky about a room full of taxidermy that for some reason doesn’t apply to skeletons.
 It is not totally devoid of skins though, and the largest and probably best loved of them is the Okapi.